 Perceptions About Corruption: Correlation or Causation?

 We wondered if individual citizen’s perceptions generally aligned with experts’ opinions on the level of corruption in each country.
-We analyzed the citizen level of perceived corruption with the expert opinions about level of corruption from Transparency International’s Corruption Index and the results are closely related.
-In general, the countries that citizens view as most corrupt are generally the same countries that the external experts also believe are most corrupt.
+We analyzed the citizen level of perceived corruption with the expert opinions from Transparency International’s Corruption Index, and the results are closely related.
+In general, the countries that citizens view as most corrupt are generally the same countries indicated by external experts.

 Additionally, perceptions about corruption among the younger and older segments of the population were very similar.
 The key difference was in whether those beliefs influenced an individual’s decision about whether to vote.

 We found that in individuals under 40, perception of corruption and voting behavior is so strongly linked that the relationship could be considered causal.
 Among older individuals, the relationship is not as strong.
 Young people seem to be making voting behavior decisions related to their perception of corruption in their government.